SamuelBanya/portfolio/public/pages/certificates.md

 # 🥇 Certificates
-- Certified Public Accountant (Taiwan)
+- Certificate in Software Development from Flatiron School